Common mistakes when choosing a Yoga School

 At the Life of Wellness Institute, we have great gratitude to our teachers, mentors, guides, and influencers’.
 I want you to know exactly what we are about because it matters to us that you are able to share this with the world!
 Click here to see our complete lineage.

 5. Beware of false claims!
-Due your due diligence
+Due your due diligence.

 This doesn’t mean I have given myself a pass, in fact it means that I am actively and daily challenging my views, beliefs, behaviors and most importantly, my integrity.
-One way I do this is through the 10 pillars of wisdom from the Yoga Sutras (Click here to read more on Yoga Journal).
+One way I do this, is through the 10 pillars of wisdom from the Yoga Sutras (Click here to read more on Yoga Journal).
 I am in no way perfect, and I don’t believe that perfection is a goal.
 At the same time I do believe in integrity.
 To me this means doing what I say I will do and when I said I would.
 It means doing what is expected of me.
 It means authentically cleaning up when I am out of integrity!

 Unfortunately the world is how the world is.
 I can only be who I am being and be an example of what I want to see in the world.
 I am saddened by seeing the lack of integrity in the world, and the impact it has.
 So here are some things you can watch for.

 Are they actually their original idea?
 Are they even actually a real trademark or copyright?
-There is one such school in my history, their page is filled with TM signals next to single words and claims of being the originator.
+There is one such school in their history, their page is filled with TM signals next to single words and claims of being the originator.
 This is a perfect thing to watch for.
 Words are not even eligible for copyright or trademark.

 Even Krishnamacharya, the often called “father of yoga” did not discover Yoga alone.
 He had an Ayurvedic doctor, he was influenced by his environment, experiences.
 He had many great teachers.
 So here is the truth… Yoga is not mine.
 I did not create it, I have not made it better.
 What I do have is my own unique way of sharing it with you, because I am unique.
 Not in a special way, or a guru way.
 Simply as a result of being a human being, just like you.
 What I do have is over 30 years experience as a teacher, mentor, coach, guide, student, and as a yogi.
 I have worked with thousands of students and clients over the years, and all of that time as both the teacher, AND the student.

 Honestly, it is shocking to me how many of these claims are made.
 They are literally banking on you not checking.
 Take a peak at the lineage chart I shared in number 4, it is a representation of the history of Yoga.
 While I am certain it is not complete, it will allow you to see when “new styles” of yoga has arisen AND who their teachers are, and their teacher’s teacher.

-Part of me being a stand for integrity includes being open to what is happening in the Yoga Community.
+Part of me standing for integrity includes being open to what is happening in the Yoga Community.
 I do this to protect you, to stand for something different from my experience, and I also do it to be a stand for change.
 I know I am not alone, the Yoga Alliance has been working hard to make this change in the world as well.
 Take a moment and look at the Yoga Alliance ethical standards they have recently updated.

 And for those who may be engaging in these behaviors, the best part of being a human being is the opportunity to choose.
 We get to choose in every breath who we are being.
-The ancient wisdom of the Yoga Sutras and the 10 pillars of wisdom begin with the following three ways of living;
+The ancient wisdom of the Yoga Sutras and the 10 pillars of wisdom begin with the following three ways of living.